codewar65/VTX_ClientServer/README.md

 ## PETSCII Mode

 VIC 20, Commodore 64 or 128 font support.
 All PETSCII controls are emulated.
+Color palette depends on CodePage.

 Keys mapped to:
 * Backspace   = BACK/DEL